TrshPuppy/obsidian-notes/OSCP/client-side-attacks/abusing-library-files.md

 - Pictures
 - Video

-These are build on top of the legacy folders My Documents, My Pictures, My Music, etc..
+These are built on top of the legacy folders My Documents, My Pictures, My Music, etc..
 So, when a user drags, copies, or saves a file to the "Documents" library, the file is also dragged, copied, or saved in the "My Documents" folder.
 ## Using libraries to gain a foothold
 Our entire attack will be two stages.
 In the first stage, we'll use library files to gain the initial foothold.
 First, we need to setup a [WebDAV](../../www/WebDAV.md) share.
 Then, we'll create a library file which *connects to our WebDAV share*.
 Then, we'll deliver the library file to the victim.
 For this to work, the victim has to double click our file.